 The National Minimum Wage (NMW) applies to most workers and sets minimum hourly rates of pay.
 The rates are provided in regulations made by the Secretary for State with parliamentary approval, based on the recommendations of the Low Pay Commission (LPC).

 Jobs paid around the minimum wage are concentrated within a small number of low-paying occupations.
-The Low Pay Commission estimates that half of all jobs paying at or below the minimum wage are in retail, hospitality and cleaning & maintenance occupations.
+The Low Pay Commission estimates that nearly half (48%) of all jobs paying at or below the minimum wage are in retail, hospitality and cleaning & maintenance occupations.